mattias-ek/SIMPLE/docs/api/ccsne.md

 :::simple.ccsne.plot_simplenorm

-:::simple.ccsne.mhist_intnorm

 ## Import model data

-The following functions are used to load the raw data from different CCSNe models.
+The following functions are used to load and process the raw data from different CCSNe models.
 These all return a ``dict`` containing mapping the name of the model to another dictionary containing the attributes of that model.